Moving goods by sea

 Over 90 percent of the world's trade is currently carried by sea, and while the freight industry was transformed in the 70s and 80s by the advent of container shipping, remains today the principal mode of transport for international trade.

 If a forwarder does not do the loading, the shipper or customer is responsible for the packing and unpacking of the container.

-Many commercial shippers have so-called inland container depots, which are situated, outside the ports but near to important economic centers.
+Many commercial shippers have so-called inland container depots, which are situated, outside the ports but near to important economic centres.
 There the empty containers are stored to be available for loading when needed – this, of course, makes the process faster and cheaper.
 Normally standard or box containers are available there and can be stored there when empty.
 Special equipment like open top containers or cooling containers mostly has to be ordered empty from the port which takes some time that must be reckoned with.Please note that certain shippers do not provide/return containers to all of the inland depots.